-- Implement the policy and its procedures. - Ensure that all staff members receive the appropriate equality and diversity training as part of their human resources (HR) induction and CPD. - Ensure that all parents / carers, visitors and contractors are aware of, and are in compliance with, the provisions of this policy. - Actively challenge and take appropriate action in any case of discriminatory practice. - Address any reported incidents of harassment or bullying in line with DfE quidance.

-Report to Governors on the progress of implementing the provisions of this policy.
+- Implement the policy and its procedures. - Set an appropriate standard of behaviour and lead by example. - Take appropriate steps t accommodate the requirements of different religions, cultures, and domestic responsibilities, in line with the Local Authority's Flexible Working Policy. - Make opportunities for training, development and progress available to all staff. - Ensure staff are helped and encouraged to develop their full potential, so their talents and resources can be fully utilised to maximise the efficiency of the organisation. - Make staff progression decisions based on merit (apart from in any necessary and limited exemptions and exceptions allowed under the Equality Act 2010). - Review employment practices and procedures where necessary to ensure fairness. - Update employment practices and procedures, and this policy, to take account of changes in the law. - Ensure that all staff members receive the appropriate equality and diversity training as part of their human resources (HR) induction and CPD. - Ensure that all parents / carers, visitors and contractors are aware of, and are in compliance with, the provisions of this policy. - Actively challenge and take appropriate action in any case of discriminatory practice. - Address any reported incidents of harassment or bullying in line with DfE guidance. - Report to Governors on the progress of implementing the provisions of this policy.